housseindjirdeh/hdjirdeh.github.io/_posts/2016-09-16-angular2-hacker-news.markdown

 </header>
 {% endhighlight %}

-`RouterLink` is responsible for binding a specific element to a route and `RouterLinkActive` allows you to add/remove classes if the route is active/inactive.
-Here we're mapping it to an `active` CSS class that will bold the navigation link.
+The `RouterLink` directive is responsible for binding a specific element to a route.
+Let's update the `StoriesComponent` now.

-And now let's update `StoriesComponent`.

 {% highlight javascript %}
 // stories.component.ts